linkerd/linkerd/namerd/docs/storage.md

 # Storage

-A storage object configures the namerd dtabStore which stores and retrieves dtabs.
+A storage object configures the Namerd dtabStore which stores and retrieves dtabs.
 This object supports the following parameters:

 <aside class="notice">